 - Why do the addresses look different for different cryptos, like BTC or ETH, and does every wallet support all types of crypto?

-- Why can’t I change my password (my “private key”)?
+- Why can’t I change my password to something easier (my “private key”)?

 - Can I have multiple wallets?
 If so, can they all hold the same contents?